aitikgupta/interactive_cpu_scheduler/README.txt

 9. Also a default algorithm is provided for comparison which is based on general algorithms used in common operating systems.

 Requirements
-We recommend using Python 3.7.x for this application.
-Install tkinter using:
+We recommend using Python 3.7.x for this application as Tkinter comes bundled with Python from 3.7 onwards.

-	pip install python-tk

 Instructions
 Use your command line to run the following commands.

 	git clone https://github.com/aitikgupta/interactive_cpu_scheduler.git
 	cd interactive_cpu_scheduler
+	pip install -r requirements.txt
 	python gui.py

 Output Parameters: